Email authentication: Nature of the problem

 A mail user agent (MUA) knows the outgoing mail SMTP server from its configuration.
-A MTA (or a relay server) typically determines which server to connect to by looking up the MX (Mail eXchange) DNS resource record for each recipient's domain name.
+An MTA (or a relay server) typically determines which server to connect to by looking up the MX (Mail eXchange) DNS resource record for each recipient's domain name.

 The path depicted below can be reconstructed on the ground of the trace header fields that each host adds to the top of the header when it receives the message: